 “Lucas, I will pay you two hundred thousand dollars to find me a girl.
 For the money, you are mine until the case is solved.
 You do what I tell you, when I tell you, how I tell you and with whom I tell you.
 You will also not betray me or anyone connected to me in any meaning or context.
 Clear?”

 In a moment of awkward silence, I stared at her.
 This was insane.
-But she offered enough money for my sister to start her treatment next month.
+But she offered enough money for my sister to start her treatment as soon as I got paid.
 “What all would I do in this job?”

 I gulped.
 “I—”